rijs/examples/time-travel-todo/README.md

 # TodoMVC + HTML Imports + Immutability + Time Travel Debugger!

 This example, built in the style of the [obligatory TodoMVC example](https://github.com/tastejs/todomvc/), is primarily to demo the new automatic versioning of resources, using [immutable data structures](https://github.com/facebook/immutable-js) for memory efficiency and performance.
 Each resource object internally has a new `versions` property which is an array of all it's historical states.
 You can rollback individual resources by providing the historical index as the second parameter to ripple.
-As with all changes, rolling back a resource will also automatically rerenders the parts of your app that it affects:
+As with all changes, rolling back a resource will also automatically rerender the parts of your app that it affects:

 ```js
 ripple('tweets', [])